oozernov/BU_TEACH/code/anonymization/doc/anonymize_on_request.md

 ## Inputs

-### CSV File
+### csv_path

-Standard CSV file with header as first row.
+Path to standard CSV file with header as first row.

-### Request
+### request_path

-User provides requests on what column to anonymize and how.
+Path to user provided requests on what column to anonymize and how.
 Currently takes `.json` file in the format:

 ```
 [